jarekbryk/nextgenbio-dev/_episodes/03-Exploring-data-types-and-structures.md

 exercises: 0
 ---

+Note that this lesson is based on two chapters from the `r-novice-inflammation` lesson, [http://swcarpentry.github.io/r-novice-inflammation/13-supp-data-structures/](http://swcarpentry.github.io/r-novice-inflammation/13-supp-data-structures/) and
+[http://swcarpentry.github.io/r-novice-inflammation/12-supp-factors/](http://swcarpentry.github.io/r-novice-inflammation/12-supp-factors/).
+I pasted the two together for this chapter.

+The other lesson that covers the same topic is `r-novice-gapminder` [http://swcarpentry.github.io/r-novice-gapminder/04-data-structures-part1/](http://swcarpentry.github.io/r-novice-gapminder/04-data-structures-part1/) and [http://swcarpentry.github.io/r-novice-gapminder/05-data-structures-part2/](http://swcarpentry.github.io/r-novice-gapminder/05-data-structures-part2/).
+Those chapters are a bit more user friendly but I think the inflammation ones are more thorough (especially on factor).
+I may try to unify the examples from both lessons later on or we may decide to switch to the simpler (?) gapminder lesson approach.

+Also note that this lesson discusses both type and mode of vectors, but does not explain if, why and how the two are different.

 ## Understanding Basic Data Types in R

-To make the best of the R language, you'll need a strong understanding of the basic data types and data structures and how to operate on those.

-Very important to understand because these are the objects you will manipulate on a day-to-day basis in R. Dealing with object conversions is one of the most common sources of frustration for beginners.
+To make the best of the R language, you'll need a strong understanding of the basic data types and data structures and how to operate on those, as these are the objects you will manipulate on a day-to-day basis in R. Dealing with object conversions is one of the most common sources of frustration for beginners.

 **Everything** in R is an object.

-R has 6 (although we will not discuss the raw class for this workshop) atomic vector types.
+R has six atomic vector types (although we will not discuss the raw class for this workshop).

 * character
 * numeric (real or decimal)